 - Describe the pharmacokinetics and pharmacodynamics of the newer ultra-long basal and follow-on biologic (“biosimilar”) insulin formulations and how these differ from older formulations

-- Determine indications and methods to transition from analog basal insulin to ultra-long basal insulins and follow-on biologic (“biosimilar”) basal insulins to help achieve individualized patient treatment goals
+- Demonstrate methods to transition from analog basal insulin to ultra-long basal insulins and follow-on biologic (“biosimilar”) basal insulins to help achieve individualized patient treatment goals

-- Examine the evidence-based, guideline-driven protocols for therapeutic advancement to basal insulin therapy alone or in combination with other treatment modalities to achieve individualized patient goals
+- Utilize evidence-based, guideline-driven protocols for therapeutic advancement to basal insulin therapy alone or in combination with other treatment modalities to achieve individualized patient goals

 - Identify potential patient, provider, and health care system barriers to initiation and titration of established and newer basal insulins, and methods to overcome these barriers